Derek Underwood: Later career

 Underwood was almost unplayable on damp wickets, but on dry tracks he would often push the ball through a little quicker and flatter, not wanting to risk being hit over his head, which he always hated.
-Oddly, he rarely completed a whole Test series for England, as a succession of England captains would switch to bigger turners of the ball, such as Norman Gifford.

-He scored his first and only first-class century (111) at the age of 39, in his 591st first-class match in July 1984.
+At the age of 39, he scored his first and only first-class century (111), in his 591st first-class match in July 1984.
 It was played at Hastings, a favourite bowling haunt for Underwood who, having gone in to bat as nightwatchman, finally reached the hundred mark in his 618th first-class innings.
 The cricket writer Colin Bateman noted, "there was no more popular century that summer".

 Underwood retired from cricket in 1987, at the age of 42, having taken 2,465 wickets at a little over 20 apiece.

 Recognition

-Underwood was appointed an MBE in the 1981 New Year Honours for his services to cricket.
+Underwood was appointed a Member of the Order of the British Empire (MBE) in the 1981 New Year Honours for services to cricket.

-In 1997, he became patron of the Primary Club, and in 2008 it was announced that he would serve as President of MCC for the following year.
+In 1997, he became patron of the Primary Club, and in 2008 it was announced that he would serve as president of MCC for the following year.

 In a Wisden article in 2004, he was selected as a member of England's greatest post-war XI.

-Underwood was appointed an Honorary Fellow of Canterbury Christ Church University at a ceremony held at Canterbury Cathedral on 30 January 2009.
+Underwood was appointed an honorary fellow of Canterbury Christ Church University at a ceremony held at Canterbury Cathedral on 30 January 2009.

 Personal life

-Underwood married wife Dawn in October 1973 and has two daughters.
+Underwood married Dawn Sullivan in October 1973 and they had two daughters.

-He became a consultant for ClubTurf Cricket Limited, joining his brother Keith who had become managing director.
+Underwood became a consultant for ClubTurf Cricket Limited, joining his brother Keith who had become managing director.

+On 15 April 2024, Underwood died from complications of dementia at the age of 78.
+Richard Thompson, chair of the England and Wales Cricket Board, said that "Underwood will be remembered as one of the finest spin bowlers this country has ever produced, and his remarkable record is testament to his enduring skill."